MicrosoftDocs/architecture-center/docs/hybrid/azure-local-workload-virtual-desktop-content.md

 Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
 For more information, see [Design review checklist for Performance Efficiency](/azure/well-architected/performance-efficiency/checklist).

-Performance efficiency ensures that your Virtual Desktop for Azure Local deployment can handle user demand effectively, especially during peak usage times.
-Scale resources to meet concurrent user needs while optimizing for cost and responsiveness to help maintain high performance.

 - **Use load balancing for optimal performance:** To prevent any single VM from being a bottleneck, distribute network traffic evenly across Virtual Desktop instances.
 Load balancers help improve responsiveness by evenly distributing user sessions, which is especially important during peak times.
-Virtual Desktop supports built-in load balancing algorithms that manage user session distribution effectively.
-Breadth-first load balancing assigns new user sessions to the session host that has the least number of connections, which helps create an even distribution.
-Depth-first load balancing fills up one session host before moving on to the next, which can provide efficiency during low-usage periods.
+Virtual Desktop supports built-in load balancing algorithms that manage user session distribution effectively. *Breadth-first* load balancing assigns new user sessions to the session host that has the least number of connections, which helps create an even distribution. *Depth-first* load balancing fills up one session host before moving on to the next, which can provide efficiency during low-usage periods.
 For more information, see [Configure host pool load balancing in Virtual Desktop](/azure/virtual-desktop/configure-host-pool-load-balancing).

 - **Optimize performance for Virtual Desktops:**

-  - *High-performance storage solutions:* Use high-speed storage options, such as NVMe or SSDs, to reduce latency and improve input/output operations per second (IOPS) for your Virtual Desktops for Azure Local.
+  - *Use high-performance storage solutions:* Use high-speed storage options, such as NVMe or SSDs, to reduce latency and improve input/output operations per second (IOPS) for Virtual Desktop for Azure Local.
 For more information, see [Recommendations for selecting the right services](/azure/well-architected/performance-efficiency/select-services).

-  - *Storage Spaces Direct (S2D):* Azure Local uses Storage Spaces Direct (S2D) to pool the available storage from all physical machines, which provides high-performance and resilient storage for your workloads.
+  - *Take advantage of Storage Spaces Direct (S2D):* Azure Local uses S2D to pool the available storage from all physical machines, which provides high-performance and resilient storage for your workloads.
 Define performance targets that are numerical values based on your workload performance requirements.
 You should implement performance targets for all workload flows.
 For more information, see [Recommendations for defining performance targets](/azure/well-architected/performance-efficiency/performance-targets).

-  - *Performance testing:* Conduct regular performance testing in an environment that matches the production environment.
+  - *Do performance testing:* Conduct regular performance testing in an environment that matches the production environment.
 To detect drift or degradation over time, compare results against your performance targets and performance baselines values.
 Your tests should include network latency considerations, such as the network communication path of the remote users.
 For more information, see [Recommendations for performance testing](/azure/well-architected/performance-efficiency/performance-test).

 ## Deploy this scenario